 Options for providing compensatory mitigation for unavoidable wetland impacts vary depending on local circumstances and project requirements.
-Mitigation options may include using mitigation value from a WSDOT mitigation bank, advance mitigation, or unused credit from an existing mitigation site.
+Mitigation options may include using mitigation value from a WSDOT mitigation bank or advance mitigation site.
 Alternatively, mitigation credit may be purchased from a certified third-party mitigation bank or In-Lieu Fee Program.
 If these options are unavailable at your location, the project team may elect to develop new permittee-responsible mitigation designed and constructed to meet the specific needs of the project.

 Understanding Mitigation Needs

 Considering mitigation options at any stage of a project requires an estimate of impacts to wetlands and the amount of mitigation that is needed to compensate for project impacts.
 WSDOT has developed Wetland and Buffer Impact Assessment Guidance (pdf 465 kb) that describes the process used to determine wetland and buffer impacts after the NEPA process is complete.
 This guidance provides a process and checklist for assessing impacts.
 The amount of mitigation needed can be obtained with the WSDOT Mitigation Area Calculation Guidance (pdf 70 kb).
 This guidance details how to estimate the acreage of mitigation required for a project during the Permitting phase.
 Additional resources related to regulatory requirements for mitigation are included in the Mitigation Toolbox.

 The following mitigation options (pdf 25 kb) are discussed in the latest Federal regulations governing compensatory mitigation.
 The list below is in the generally preferred order of consideration.
 Early coordination with regulatory agencies to ensure that the types of mitigation available will be suitable for mitigating project impacts is prudent.
 When making decisions about compensatory mitigation options, the project team selects the most cost-effective option that yields the greatest environmental benefit.